Top 5 Wednesday was created by Lainey @ GingerReadsLainey on Youtube.

 This is the name given to the fans of Joss Whedon’s Firefly.
 I used to be fairly active (was a member of the main forum and everything) but over the years I have taken a step back from the fandom although I am still a fan of the series and it’s follow-up movie Serenity.

 The actual name fans give themselves can actually get pretty contentious (whether someone considers themselves a trekkie or trekker) but I just consider myself a fan.
 I loved the Original Star Trek series and movies as a kid (still do!) and The Next Generation was the show I grew up with.
 I absolutely adore Deep Space Nine (Niner for life!!) and enjoy Voyager and Enterprise a lot too.
 I even love the rebooted movies (which some fans may consider sacrilege).

 It was my older cousin who got me into Star Wars as a child and I still consider myself a huge fan of the whole saga.
 I spent more time than I would care to admit reading all of the Extended Universe novels too (no longer canon but still really enjoyable).
 I absolutely loved Star Wars: The Force Awakens so I don’t see myself leaving the fandom anytime soon.

 5. BioWare Fandom

 Last, but by no means least, I consider myself a BioWare fan for life.
-I haven’t played every single one of their games (I’v never played Baldur’s Gate) but I have come pretty darn close.
+I haven’t played every single one of their games (I’vr never played Baldur’s Gate for example) but I have come pretty darn close.
 I got hooked in by Star Wars: Knights of the Old Republic and never looked back.

 I have been a member of the BioWare boards for a long time (the original and now defunct board I actually signed up for in 2003 which is really scary!) and even when I stray away from the games (which does happen now and again) I always come back more of a fan than ever.
 BioWare games have gotten me through some tough times and will always be special to me for that.